-I want to make it clear that I am not implying that a teenage girl who posts suggestive videos on TikTok or any child, in general, is responsible for being targeted by a pedophile.
+I want to make it clear that I'm not implying that a teenage girl who posts suggestive videos on TikTok or any child, in general, is responsible for being targeted by a pedophile.
 A pedophile is an adult who knows better but decides to attack children for their own perverted sexual fantasies.
-The fault is one hundred percent on the pedophile.
+The fault is 100% on the pedophile.
 But pedophiles aside, the trend of underaged girls sexualizing themselves to get views on TikTok is nothing short of disturbing.

 TikTok is a Chinese-owned app, and the age of consent is only 14 in China.